 When you talk to your estate planning attorney, make sure your business interests are included in your plan.

 As a sole proprietor then LLC member, Max knew the importance of careful planning.
 He spoke with his estate planning attorney about including his business interests in his estate plan.
 He and his new partners negotiated a buy-sell agreement so that his family would be financially secure without harming the business.
 Max had peace of mind knowing that his family and his business cared for.

 The attorneys at the Keystone Law Firm assist clients every day set up customized estate planning.
-Call us at (480) 418-8448 to set up an appointment.
-You may also want to check out our free videos at keystonelawfirm.com.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes, Gilbert, Mesa, and Tempe.
+Call us at (480) 418-844 to set up an appointment.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.